sonyxperiadev/CameraTest/README.md

 which this module allows the user to do.
 Each open camera runs a TEMPLATE\_PREVIEW repeating request outputting into a TextureView.

-Change _numCams_ to reflect the maximum number of cameras supported.

 ## Parallel Capture

 Within a single camera session, multiple requests can be issued, e.g.